The Contributory Professional Retirement Savings Plan (CPRSP) provides funds to physicians for their retirement. CPRSP has two components:

 The CPRSP is calculated around the fall of each year.
 Once available, you have two and a half years to claim before it expires and forfeits.

-On-line claims will be processed and reimbursed within three weeks.
+On-line claims will be processed and reimbursed within three weeks if not sooner.

 Forms and more information